A Practical Survey on Faster and Lighter Transformers: General Approaches

 In order to mitigate the performance loss associated with the low-precision approximation, Quantization Aware Training (QAT)~\citep{jacob2017quantization} quantizes the parameters during training.
 Since quantization is not differentiable, gradients are approximated with a straight-through approximator~\citep{bengio2013estimating}.
-Notably, \citet{zafrir2019q8bert} quantized all matrix product operations in BERT fully connected and embedding layers during training, reducing the memory footprint by $4\times$ while retaining 99\% of the original accuracy on the GLUE~\citep{wang-etal-2018-glue} and SQuAD~\citep{rajpurkar2016squad} tasks. \citet{fan2021training} achieved an even higher compression ratio with iterative product quantization (iPQ), which replaces vectors of weights by their assigned centroid, and quantization of those centroids.
-The authors reduced the size of a 16-layer Transformer by $25\times$, making the model only 14 MB, while retaining 87\% of the original performance on the Wikitext-103~\citep{merity2016pointer} benchmark.
-It is interesting to note that while pruning and knowledge distillation achieve faster and lighter models by reducing the number of parameters, mixed-precision and quantization instead reduce the number of bits per parameter.
+Notably, \citet{zafrir2019q8bert} quantized all matrix product operations in BERT fully connected and embedding layers during training, reducing the memory footprint by 4$\times$ while retaining 99\% of the original accuracy on the GLUE~\citep{wang2019glue} and SQuAD~\citep{rajpurkar2016squad} tasks. \citet{fan2021training} achieved an even higher compression ratio with iterative product quantization (iPQ), which replaces vectors of weights by their assigned centroid, and quantization of those centroids.
+The authors reduced the size of a 16-layer Transformer by 25$\times$, making the model only 14 MB, while retaining 87\% of the original performance on the Wikitext-103~\citep{merity2016pointer} benchmark.

+While pruning and knowledge distillation achieve faster and lighter models by reducing the number of parameters, mixed-precision and quantization instead reduce the number of bits per parameter.